dart-lang/site-www/src/tools/pub/package-layout.md

 If you do not intend for your package to be depended on, you can leave your scripts in `bin`.

-## Referencing packages

-You can, of course, reference a package from within your app.
-For example, say your source tree looks like this:

-{% prettify none %}
-myapp/
-  example/
-    one/
-      sub/
-        index.html
-{% endprettify %}

-The resulting build directory has the following structure:

-{% prettify none %}
-build/
-  example/
-    one/
-      packages/
-        myapp/
-          style.css
-      sub/
-        index.html
-{% endprettify %}

-In this scenario, index.html references the stylesheet using the relative path `../packages/myapp/style.css`.
-(Note the leading `..`.)

-You can also use a path relative to the root URL, such as `/packages/myapp/style.css`, but you must be careful on how you deploy your app.

 ## Public assets